aws-samples/aws-serverless-workshops/CrossRegion/4_Testing/README.md

 primary region and observe our failover in action.

-To demonstrate this we will replicate a scenario where a developer accidentally deploys incorrect code to our healthcheck, thus breaking it.
+To demonstrate this we will replicate a scenario where a developer accidentally deploys incorrect code to the health check endpoint in the primary region, thus breaking it.
+We will expect our application to detect this failure and adjust the DNS settings to continue service the application (and the unchanged health check) from the second region maintaining availability of the API and functionality of the UI.

 ## Breaking the primary region